 Question: It’s good to hear there are no- and low-cost solutions that manufacturers can implement.
 If a company is ready to improve its cybersecurity, where should they start?

-Pat: Start by looking at the consists of standards, guidelines and best practices to manage cybersecurity-related risk.
+Pat: Start by looking at the NIST Cybersecurity Framework and NISTIR 7621 Small Business Information Security: The Fundamentals.
+The Cybersecurity Framework consists of standards, guidelines and best practices to manage cybersecurity-related risk.
 It provides a prioritized, flexible and cost-effective approach to protecting systems.
 Small Business Information Security: The Fundamentals is based on the Cybersecurity Framework and provides a more manageable overview for company decision-makers who may not have technical backgrounds.
-It also focuses on how to assess and prioritize security functions. .
-The Cybersecurity Framework
+It also focuses on how to assess and prioritize security functions.

 To get you started, here’s a brief summary of what you will find in the Framework.